kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 I remember, on the MySQL mailing list in 1998, a guy who replied nearly every question in a very terse style.
 He signed as engineer at TCX AB, and I was wondering what his boss may say to his spending his time on the mailing list.
 His name was [Monty Widenius](https://de.wikipedia.org/wiki/Michael_Widenius).

+The whole open source movement is something nobody could have ever dreamed of.
 Even in the new century, the invention of `git`, `github` and `stackoverflow` changed the game considerably again.
-The whole open source movement is something nobody could have ever dreamed of.
-But it is reality.
+But all this is reality.

 Absolutely amazing.